gmcirco/quickGrid/README.md

 better, this can become quite time intensive with many combinations.
 You may wish to tune the parameters separately, check the results against your test dataset, then re-tune the model against the other parameters.
+This is a more time consuming process, but will almost always result in better predictions than ad-hoc parameter selection.

 ``` r
 gbm_fit_cv <- gbm_fit(prep_data = model_data,